 Huie, whose photographs have been exhibited from Budapest to Beijing, launched a storefront gallery, The Third Place, in a long-vacant building on Chicago Avenue in Minneapolis in 2011.
 He describes the project as “an urban living room for guest artists, social conversation, karaoke, and ping pong.”
 He also makes frequent presentations to schools, colleges, and community groups, using photography as a tool for widening perspectives on how we otherize each other.
 “How much of what we project onto the reality in front of us is shaped by images from pop culture, rather than direct personal experience?”
 Huie asks.
 “When I tell students that I photograph strangers, most of them—and some teachers—think it’s creepy.
 Then I ask, ‘How many feel you are a stranger to most of the students in your school?’
 Most shoot their hands up.
 If we as a society, redefined what a stranger was, we would have more of a society.”

 Huie was selected by a panel of community members with broad perspective and knowledge about the region’s diverse arts and cultural landscape.
-The panel included Lori Pourier, president, First Peoples Fund; Sandra Agustin, choreographer and arts consultant; Eleanor Savage, artist and program director, Jerome Foundation; Rohan Preston, performing arts critic, Star Tribune; and Brian Frink, artist and chair, Department of Art, Minnesota State University, Mankato.
+The panel included Lori Pourier, president, First Peoples Fund; Sandra Agustin, choreographer and arts consultant; Eleanor Savage, program director, Jerome Foundation; Rohan Preston, performing arts critic, Star Tribune; and Brian Frink, artist and chair, Department of Art, Minnesota State University, Mankato.

 ABOUT THE McKNIGHT DISTINGUISHED ARTIST AWARD